-Following correspondence between the Scheme's legal advisers and Quantum Life an offer was made by Quantum Life which provided the Scheme with an option to fully surrender from the investment.
+Following correspondence between the Scheme's legal advisers and Quantum Life, an offer was made by Quantum Life which provided the Scheme with an option to fully surrender from the investment.

-Due to the continuing losses shown by the investment and its extremely high-risk nature the Trustees took independent advice regarding the investment and the offer.
+Due to the continuing losses shown by the investment and its extremely high-risk nature, Dalriada took independent advice regarding the investment and the offer.
 The independent advice was that the Scheme should disinvest as soon as possible and that the offer represented the best opportunity to do so.

-On the basis of this advice Dalriada agreed to accept the Quantum Life offer which resulted in the return of £94,598.54 back to the Scheme.
-While this was a positive result it is noted that this has still resulted in a substantial loss to the Scheme compared to the initial investment.
+On that basis, Dalriada agreed to accept the Quantum Life offer.
+Whilst this was a positive outcome, it still resulted in a substantial loss to the Scheme when compared to the initial investment.
+The recovered funds either covered costs incurred by the Scheme to the date of recovery, or costs to be incurred in respect of an application to the Fraud Compensation Fund (see below).

 Dalriada has had concerns over the Quantum Life investment since its appointment.
 Following investigations into various avenues of recovery, Dalriada commenced legal action against the parties it believed were responsible for the losses incurred by the Scheme.
-While the above settlement has been reached on behalf of the Scheme, Quantum Life, was not a party in the proceedings.
-As legal action has progressed, it has become clear that very little or no monies will be recovered to the Scheme (as the parties involved do not have funds).
+As that legal action has progressed, it has become clear that very little or no monies will be recovered to the Scheme (as the parties involved do not have funds).
 On a cost/benefit analysis, proceedings have concluded or been placed on hold against all but one individual deemed responsible for the Scheme's investment in Quantum Life.
 It remains uncertain as to what funds (if any) will ultimately be recovered.